jdnklau/NeuroB/README.md

 An artificial deep learning framework for ProB.

 With NeuroB,
-one can set up neural networks an train them on problems related to the B method.
+one can set up training data for machine learning problems related to the B method.
 Using ProB2 to load B machines and to access their state spaces, one can create training sets from B predicates or whole B machines